solitaire jezzball cinco travel coolpick

 You can use the keyboard instead of the mouse to play if you prefer.
 As you become more experienced, you may find you can execute rapid sequences of moves more easily this way.

-• Identify the free cells by using the lower case keys a, b, c, and d.
+• Identify the main free cells by using the lower case keys a, b, c, and d.
+Higher cells of course use higher lowercase letters in expected sequence.

 • Move a card up to the aces piles by selecting the source card and then hitting u or U. It will move it to the correct ace pile.